kunakl07/Backend-of-Active-Learning/Docker_preprocess_stuff/README.md

  sudo docker ps -a
 ```

-### After finding the name of the container run the following command, here stupefied_dirac is my container name
+### After finding the name of the container run the following command, here stupefied_dirac is my container name, replace it with your's

 ```
 sudo docker start stupefied_dirac